Magma (character): Post M-Day

-Due to the events of the Decimation, Magma loses her boyfriend when his powers are stripped while inside a volcano.
-His death temporarily drives her insane causing her to make the volcano erupt and attack a nearby town.
-She is later apprehended by Empath and brought to the Xavier Institute where she shares a tent with Skids and Outlaw.
-She is then manipulated by the mutant Johnny Dee, who is infatuated with her.
-Because of previous experience with being emotionally controlled, she incorrectly blames Empath who denies her accusations.
+Due to the events of the Decimation, Magma loses her lover when his similar powers are stripped while inside a volcano.
+His death temporarily drives her insane causing her to attack a nearby town.
+She is later apprehended by Empath and brought to the Xavier Institute.
+She is manipulated by the mutant Johnny Dee, who is infatuated with her.
+Because of previous experience with being emotionally controlled, she incorrectly blames Empath, who denies her accusations.